- new to your leadership role at an Episcopal school and wanting to learn more about the ethos of the school community you've joined?

 - an education association leader or a consultant working with an Episcopal school and needing background information and context?

 - simply curious about Episcopal schools?

-By exploring these pages, you'll begin to understand Episcopal schools and their reasons being.
+Explore these pages to begin understanding Episcopal schools and their reasons being.

 More about Episcopal Schools

 Learn more about what distinguishes a school as Episcopal.

 NAES-developed sets of principles of good practice for various aspects of Episcopal school identity, leadership, governance, and community life.

 Released in 2014 for members' use, the Episcopal Identity and Culture Self-Study

 is an instrument for reflection on those outward and tangible expressions that make a school truly Episcopal in identity and character.

 Answers to some of your most common questions about Episcopal identity, admissions, financial aid, chapel and worship, religious studies, governance and accreditation, and the role of NAES.